Pack Line Defense Complete Guide

 This is the most individual decision that a coach has to make but without switching.
 If the players are with then they lose their usual position and easily lose composure.
 There has to be a lot of fighting on the screens, a lot of getting skinny by the on-ball defenders, and a lot of good positioning.
 If you want to keep that aggressive edge and identity, then Hard Hedge is the thing for you.

 Boxing out is a must.
 No matter how small the defender is, if he knows how to box out, he is going to get the ball first.
 If you take a look at some of the best rebounders in the history of the game, all of them positioned themselves flawlessly and all of them boxed out.

 And yes, boxing out starts with the shot motion and not after the ball has missed the basket.
 If everything is done well, the ball is going to fall in the paint area and a player that guarded the shooter can just run underneath the basket and start the offense.

 The best rebounders often do not need to jump.

 Pack Line defense is a team effort driven towards the denial of the drive penetration from the offense.
 This kind of defense can be played on any level of basketball, and the proof of this is the NCAA and the March Madness.
 This defense can be highly effective with the youth basketball because there are really no establish shooters yet and here and there somebody can have a tall kid that is dominating just because of his hight.
 The other good thing about the Pack Line Defense is the development of a good attitude.
 It is teaching kids to be aggressive, and it is teaching them to help each other.

 We all know that the defense is one man guarding the ball and other for helping him.

 If you want to expand your basic knowledge about the Pack Line Defense, go rent a DVD by clicking on the link below.
-We at Hoopsking have some of the best video collection of explanations, drills, concepts and ideas about how should the Pack Line Defense should be played.
+We at Hoopsking have some of the best video collections of explanations, drills, concepts, and ideas about how should the Pack Line Defense should be played.